Skip to main content

 • Can’t find the account in the app?

-• Bank wants a certified copy of the birth certificate?
+• Bank requests a certified birth certificate?

 Prevention Tips